 Magic Bars cut into squares

-And BTW, Magic Bars are even easier to make than Confetti Bars — they come together ridiculously quickly!
+And BTW, Magic Bars are even easier to make than Confetti Bars.
+They come together ridiculously quickly.
+No mixer, chilling dough, or complicated steps.
+Just layer everything in the pan and bake.

-Before we get too far, by way of a disclaimer, Magic Bars are incredibly rich and very sweet.
+Before we get too far, by way of a disclaimer, Magic Bars are rich and sweet.
 If you don’t love super-sweet desserts, I’d recommend this Carrot Cake instead for a springtime treat.

 Process shots: making the Magic Bars crust